THE DEVIL RIDES OUT (1973) aka THE DEVIL’S BRIDE.

 - The sets are up to the usual Hammer standards for detail and utter lack of clutter and shadows – how do they make that much light come from every direction?

 - Niké Arrighi delivers a pathetic (in the best sense of that word) performance as the damsel assailed by satanic forces.
-It’s quite a change from her portrayal of the free-spirited costume assistant Odile in Truffault’s DAY FOR NIGHT.
+It’s quite a change from her portrayal of the free-spirited costume assistant Odile in Truffault’s Day for Night.

 - A wonderfully sinister Charles Gray (Blofeld in several James Bond flicks) dominates (sans cat, however).

-- Drop dead cool cars.
+- Drop dead cool cars on tiny English country lanes.

 - Three-piece suits to die for.